DEVELOPMENT TOOLS

 Avoid failed uploads by validating your plugin locally before submitting to the store:

-# Validate plugin ZIP locally
+# Validate extension locally

-shopware-cli extension zip validate ./path/to/plugin.zip
+shopware-cli extension validate ./path/to/plugin

 • PHP syntax validation using WebAssembly (no PHP installation required!)